 Classic favourites like lamb shank Provençal and beef tenderloin au poivre come accompanied with a wide selection of French and local wines.

 Still Looking for the Top Vancouver Downtown Restaurants?

 I’ve given you a heavy arsenal of the best restaurants in downtown Vancouver but maybe I missed something.

-If you have any other questions, tips, or recommendations for other travellers, be sure to chime in using comment section below or on our Facebook page.
+Also – if you have any other questions, tips, or recommendations for other travellers be sure to chime in using comment section below or on our Facebook page.